A Complete Guide to Visiting Balandra Bay: Mexico’s Most Beautiful Beach

 Is Balandra Beach free?

 It has been reported that a small 50 pesos Balandra Beach entrance fee will be introduced and that this money will go towards conserving the park.
-However, this has yet to some into effect as recent tourists have reported they weren’t charged to enter Playa Balandra.
+However, this has yet to come into effect as recent tourists have reported they weren’t charged to enter Playa Balandra.

 Can you swim on Balandra Beach?

 Yes, you can swim in Balandra Bay.
-It can be very shallow, especially during low tide, so it might require you walking farther out into the bay to be able to swim.
+It can be very shallow, especially during low tide, so it might require you to walk farther out into the bay to be able to swim.
 The water is super clear but there isn’t much coral to see.
 Remember to look out for stingrays and not to touch marine flora and fauna.

 Can you swim at beaches in La Paz?